chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 {% endhighlight %}

 There are only 611 entries which contain information on the number of casualties.
-I suppose this can be interpreted than in other cases there were (luckily) no casualties.
+I suppose this can be interpreted that in other cases there were (luckily) no casualties.
+On the other hand, it might be the case that casualties were not reported in the database which leads to the assumption that the number of incidents with casualties is underestimated.

 #### Description